ioccc-src/winner/CONTRIBUTING.md

 0. Verify that the <A HREF="https://www.ioccc.org/index.html#enter">IOCCC is open</A> for submissions.
 1. If the IOCCC is open, you need to register as a contestant.
 See: <A HREF="https://www.ioccc.org/index.html#enter">how to enter</A> for how to register.
-2. Once you have been registered, you will receive and email message for how to prepare your entries for submission, and how to upload the compressed tarballs to our submission portal.
+2. Once you have been registered, you will receive an email message for how to prepare your entries for submission, and how to upload the compressed tarballs to our submission portal.
 3. Once the <A HREF="https://www.ioccc.org/index.html#enter">IOCCC</A> closes,